 Dental Implants provide the best alternative for the replacement of missing teeth.
-It is more strong and durable than the other tooth replacement options.
-The dental implant not only secures the new tooth in place and but also protects against bone loss.
+They are a strong and durable replacement – more so than any other tooth replacement options.
+A key advantage of a dental implant is it not only secure the new tooth in place, it also protects against bone loss.

 It is important to replace missing teeth to maintain the full function of your teeth and bite to avoid the following issues:

 - Implants will prevent the drifting and tilting of teeth.
 When a missing tooth creates a gap, the adjacent teeth may start shifting towards space and even begin to tilt.